 Cuong Nhu Redwood Dojo has offered martial arts training to kids since 1992.
 Classes are taught by chief instructor Lara Tribe-Jones and founder Didi Goodman.
 “Sensei Lara” began training at Redwood Dojo more than 25 years ago when she was eight years old.
 She is now a third degree black belt and shares her life-long passion for martial arts and for teaching with students of all ages.
 A former Oakland Middle School math teacher, she holds a Masters’ in Education and a California Teaching Credential.
 “Sensei Didi” has been practicing martial arts for more than forty years, and teaching kids for more than thirty.
 She is the author of The Kids’ Karate Workbook: A Take-Home Training Guide for Young Martial Artists, from North Atlantic/Blue Snake Books.

 The Pre-Karate program is for children ages 4 1/2 and 5 years old.
-In this program kids meet once a week (Mondays at 4 pm) and have fun practicing basic, age-appropriate martial arts skills, while learning how to listen, follow instructions, try hard, and work together.
+In this program kids meet once a week and have fun practicing basic, age-appropriate martial arts skills, while learning how to listen, follow instructions, try hard, and work together.

 The Pre-Karate program is built around ten key skills.
 Each class includes discussions about the “word of the day” as well as martial arts skills practice.
 The ten Peewee skills are:

 Children in the beginning kids program have the opportunity to earn belt ranks (stripes on their belts and colored belts) within the Cuong Nhu children’s ranking system.
 To earn a stripe or colored belt, a student must have excellent attendance, show good behavior and effort, and be able to demonstrate certain techniques and forms practiced in class.
-The Beginning kids group is divided by age, with both groups working together for one of their two weekly classes.
-Children ages 6 and 7 meet Mondays at 5 pm and Thursdays at 4 pm.
-Children ages 8 and up meet Tuesdays and Thursdays at 4 pm.
+The Beginning kids group is divided by age, with all students attending class twice a week.
 Children who are 11 or older may join the Teen Class, with instructor permission.